Healthcare at your fingertips

 What are the COVID-19 guidelines for center visits?

 Akumin has updated some of its processes to reduce the further spread of the coronavirus and to help keep our patients safe.
 To help you prepare for your appointment, please keep the following in mind.
 Patients should try to arrive 15 minutes prior to their appointment time to answer pre-screening questions.
-All patients must wear a mask.
+All patients are encouraged to wear a mask.
 Patients must wash their hands (or use sanitizer) before and after leaving exam rooms and center buildings.